ioccc-src/winner/2001/herrmann2/README.md

 versions of gcc.
 I tested it with versions 2.7.2.1, 2.8.1, 2.95.2, and ecgs-2.91.66.

-- Of course I couldn't put "#include"-lines at the beginning of the program.
+- Of course I couldn't put `#include`s at the beginning of the program.
 Usually, this is not really necessary with gcc.
 However, for this program it would have been, because some functions appear as function pointers, and as such they are not generated implicitly.
-So the build script has to pass "-include ..." to gcc.
+So the build script has to pass `-include ...` to gcc.
 A problem with this is that the complete path of the include files has to be provided.
 In the build script, I assume that the path is /usr/include, but this can easily be adapted.